ldipotetjob/mojitoverde/README.md

 ### How our Hugo static website can be deployed on github page
  1. The hugo static site will need a binding to a github url publishing source:</br>
-    In the[config.toml](https://github.com/ldipotetjob/mojitoverde/blob/main/config.toml) file the key baseURL must have the github url
+    In the [config.toml](https://github.com/ldipotetjob/mojitoverde/blob/main/config.toml) file the key baseURL must have the github url
     page </br>baseURL = `http(s)://<username>.github.io/$githubblogrepositoryname`
  2. The hugo static site will need to know the destination to generate the static site, this is a binding to github url
     publishing source:</br>publishdir = "docs". **This folder name must be the same that you configure on setting your githubblogrepository pages source**<br> **ref about how [configure publishing resources](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)**